Tyler Boyd (American football): 2017

 In his first four games in the 2017 season, Boyd totaled six receptions for 43 yards.
-Against the Buffalo Bills, he suffered a knee injury and was forced to miss four games.
-In Week 12, against the Cleveland Browns, he had his first receiving touchdown of the season.
-In Week 17, Boyd caught his third career touchdown on 4th and 12 with 53 seconds, giving the Bengals a 31–27 lead over the Baltimore Ravens.
+Against the Bills, he suffered a knee injury and was forced to miss four games.
+In Week 12, against the Browns, he had his first receiving touchdown of the season.
+In Week 17, Boyd caught his third career touchdown on 4th and 12 with 53 seconds left, giving the Bengals a 31–27 lead over the Baltimore Ravens.
 That score would end up being the winning score, as the Bengals eliminated the Ravens from playoff contention for the 2017 season, and allowed the Buffalo Bills to clinch their first playoff berth since 1999.
+Thanks to the Bengals' victory, thousands of grateful Bills fans donated money to Dalton's personal charity.
+Most of the donations were in $17 increments in honor of the Bills breaking their 17-year playoff drought.
+Over 11,000 people donated a combined over $250,000 to the Andy & Jordan Dalton Foundation, while Tyler Boyd's charity of choice, the Western Pennsylvania Youth Athletic Association, received $50,000 in donations from Bills fans.

 2018

-In Week 2 of the 2018 season, Boyd recorded six receptions for 91 yards and a touchdown against the Baltimore Ravens.
+In Week 2 of the 2018 season, Boyd recorded six receptions for 91 yards and a touchdown against the Ravens.
 In Week 3, he had six receptions for 132 receiving yards and a touchdown against the Carolina Panthers.
 He recorded another great outing in the next game against the Atlanta Falcons with 11 receptions for 100 receiving yards in the 37–36 victory.
-In Week 6, he recorded seven receptions for 62 yards and two touchdowns against the Pittsburgh Steelers.
+In Week 6, he recorded seven receptions for 62 yards and two touchdowns against the Steelers.
 He suffered an MCL sprain in Week 15 and was placed on injured reserve on December 28, 2018.
 He finished his breakout season as the Bengals leading receiver with 76 receptions for 1,028 yards and seven touchdowns.

 2019

 On July 23, 2019, Boyd signed a four-year, $43 million contract extension with the Bengals, keeping him under contract through the 2023 season.
 In Week 2 against the San Francisco 49ers, Boyd caught 10 passes for 122 yards as the Bengals lost 41–17.
 In Week 5 against the Arizona Cardinals, Boyd caught ten passes for 123 yards and a touchdown in the 26–23 loss.

-In Week 12 against the Pittsburgh Steelers, Boyd caught five passes for 101 yards and a 47-yard touchdown in the 16–10 loss.
+In Week 12 against the Steelers, Boyd caught five passes for 101 yards and a 47-yard touchdown in the 16–10 loss.
 During Week 16 against the Miami Dolphins, Boyd finished with nine catches for 128 yards and two touchdowns as the Bengals lost 35–38 in overtime.
 Overall, Boyd finished the 2019 season with 90 receptions for 1,046 receiving yards and five receiving touchdowns.